-Effective the first full pay period in Fiscal Year 2018, TEC pay is increased from five hundred dollars (\$500) to six hundred dollars (\$600) annually for officers permanently assigned to duties as Canine Officers, Honor Guard, Fire Arms Instructors, Regional Processing Officers, CISM Team Members and Transport Officers.
-Officers permanently assigned to Emergency Response Team (ERT) will receive one thousand dollars (\$1,000) annually.
+Effective the first full pay period in Fiscal Year 2018, TEC pay is increased from five hundred dollars (\$500) to six hundred dollars (\$600) annually for officers permanently assigned to duties as Canine Officers, Honor Guard, Firearms Instructors, Regional Processing Officers, CISM Team Members and Transport Officers.
+Effective the first full pay period in July 2018, officers permanently assigned to Emergency Response Team (ERT) will receive one thousand one hundred dollars (\$1,100.00) annually.
+Effective the first full pay period in July 2019, officers permanently assigned to ERT will receive one thousand two hundred dollars (\$1,200.00).
 Eligible employees may not receive a TEC supplement greater than six hundred dollars (\$600.00) pursuant to this provision except as noted above.
-For example, Fire Arms Instructors who are also assigned to Honor Guard will be limited to a TEC annual supplement of six hundred dollars (\$600.00).
+For example, Firearms Instructors who are also assigned to Honor Guard will be limited to a TEC annual supplement of six hundred dollars (\$600.00).